bobleesj/scikit-package/doc/source/examples/example-1-level-4-new.rst

     $ git clone https://github.com/mrneutron/diffraction-utils.git

-If for some reason **Mr Neutron** created the repository as a private repository rather than a public one, **Mr Neutron** can still share it with trusted colleagues by adding their GitHub usernames in the :guilabel:`Setting` page of the GitHub repository.
+If for some reason **Mr Neutron** created the repository as a private repository rather than a public one, **Mr Neutron** can still share it with trusted colleagues by adding their GitHub usernames in the :guilabel:`Settings` page of the GitHub repository.
 Or, in the spirit of open science, he can make the repository public.

 As mentioned, ``scikit-package`` already created a simple ``README.md`` file, which by default is displayed at the repository landing page on GitHub.
 The ``README.md`` contains basic instructions for how the colleague can clone and install the package. **Mr Neutron** can edit the ``README.md`` file to make things even clearer.